 Nailing Your Customer Success Go-to-Market Strategy for 2019

-Editor’s Note: This post first appeared on the Kia CX Consulting blog here.
+Editor’s Note: This post first appeared on the DesiredPath blog here.

 I am working with a number of companies that are preparing their Customer Success Go-to-Market strategy in preparation for launch at their Sales/Customer Success Kick-off in January.
 When looking at developing your customer success strategy, organizational structure and compensation plans, inevitably segmentation and account coverage models (ACMs) are intricately involved in defining those programs.

 The reason being that, in order to determine how to structure its resources to effectively support customers, a business must first understand the various segments of its customer base and what their corresponding needs are.

 Segmentation is, therefore, something we look at often.

 There seems to be a common trend in the industry to look at segmentation from the perspective of the customer size of the company or how much they are paying in ARR; advice I find misguided.
 I recommend that you look at how to segment accounts based on the customer’s adoption needs with your specific technology and within the specific industry that you serve.

 By segmenting customers based on what they need* to effectively adopt the technology, a company is best suited to align its resources accordingly and effectively.

 [* I have written about, and presented on, the five key adoption parameters that most influence customer product adoption before.
 See the framework here].

 And so, when working with clients, we take a look at what the common characteristics are that drive adoption amongst the different segments within their industry.